 Children Involved in Chicago Bike Accidents

 Children between the ages of 10 and 15 are more likely to be involved in a Chicago bicycle accident than any other age group.
 Males in that age group, specifically, had a disproportionately higher number of crashes.
-While the statistics cannot be explained fully, an observation can be made that children at this age begin to engage in riskier behavior and forget to take precautions while riding their bikes through the City.
+While the statistics cannot be explained fully, an observation can be made that children at this age begin to engage in riskier behavior and forget to take precautions while riding through the City.
 It is also important to note that at age 16, most children will be making the switch from bicycles to cars as they are now old enough to receive their license, reducing the number of injuries reported on bicycles.

-As parents, it is important to talk to children about bicycle safety because bike riding is fun, great exercise, and a good way to learn independence, but it does not come without dangers.
+As parents, it is important to talk to children about bicycle safety because riding is fun, great exercise, and a good way to learn independence, but it does not come without dangers.
 While you cannot control the actions of motorists on the roads, teaching kids proper bicycle safety will hopefully protect them from harm.

 Recommendations for Children Riding Bicycles in Chicago

 - Ensure the child knows the rules of the road – stop completely at stop signs, look both ways before crossing a street, obey street signals, use hand signals to alert other drivers of the intended direction, and ride in designated bicycle lanes when provided.
-If you would like more information on how to educate your child on the rules of the road, especially pertaining to bicycles, Ride Illinois provides bicycle safety resources for parents.
+If you would like more information on how to educate them on the rules of the road, especially pertaining to bicycles, Ride Illinois provides bicycle safety resources for parents.
 Read more here.

-Classes are available to teach children how to safely ride a bike and follow the rules of the road.
+Classes are available to teach children how to safely ride a bicycle and follow the rules of the road.
 To sign your child up for an educational class, visit www.safekids.org or www.bikeleague.org to find one near you.

 Unsurprisingly, 90% of accidents involving children happen during the day.
-As motorists, we have an obligation to take extra precaution when driving through neighborhoods or school zones.
+As motorists, we have an obligation to take extra precautions when driving through neighborhoods or school zones.
 Keep your eyes on the roads and surroundings.
 Remaining vigilant can reduce the number of Chicago bicycle accidents that involve children.

 Chicago Bicycle Rules and Law